 8. Action Bronson - Prince Charming

-Action's consistency is what makes him an all time home run hitter.
+Action's consistency is what makes him an all-time home run hitter.
 I could probably listen to him just read off the menu from Denny's over a beat and I would probably still like it.
 This is a cut from his new project White Bronco, which has been out for a week.
-Def worth a listen if you haven't yet.

 9. Lou The Human - Speak of The Devil